garymm/earl/NOTES.md

 But to support the stored state thing from R2D2, would need to shard the recurrent state.
 So maybe: add AgentState.per_env_step or AgentState.recurrent.
 To hold the per-env step state
       so that it can be sharded?
-Would probably want to give Agents the option of saving either the state at the start of the inference cycle and / or after the inference cycle.
+Would probably want to give Agents the option of saving either the state at the start of the actor cycle and / or after the actor cycle.
 Or we could delegage to the agent and have an Agent.shard_step_state(step_state, sharding).

 Simpler option: